Wine Glasses

 Martini glasses

-A martini glass has a conical silhouette with a wide rim and stem.
-This wide rim allows the nose of the drinker to get close to the surface of the liquid and enjoy the aromas and taste that are often associated with intricately-made cocktails.
+A martini glass has a conical silhouette with a wide rim and stem, allowing the nose of the drinker to get close to the surface of the liquid and enjoy the aromas and taste that are often associated with intricately made cocktails.
 Traditionally, a martini glass holds around 3 to 6 ounces and is used to serve cocktails without ice.

 Highball glasses & Collins glasses